syrio127/ulatin-bookshop/README.md

 # Getting Started

-Welcome to your new project.
+Welcome to your bookshop project.

 It contains these folders and files, following our recommended project layout: